 Simmon’s found a significant increase in leg-lean mass by 8.6%, increased blood flow by 59.5%, and decreased fasting blood glucose levels by 1.2%.

-To find out more how to use HIT using a FES cycle at home contact Paul Dickson, our Clinical Support Officer, by filling out the form to the right or below.
+To find out more how to use HIT using a FES cycle at home contact Paul Dickson, our Clinical Support Officer, by filling out the form below.